Online Autism Test for Adults

-IMPORTANT DISCLAIMER: This checklist based Autism Test for Adults has been designed as per the guidelines set by Autism Research Center and should be used for preliminary screening only.
-Just like most other tests for spectrum disorders, the result of this quiz is purely suggestive in nature and should be, by no means, accepted as conclusive evidence for the presence or absence of autism in the test taker.
+This online Autism Test for Adults has been designed as per the guidelines set by Autism Research Center and the results are indicative only.
+Just like any other tests for spectrum disorders, the result of this autism quiz is purely suggestive in nature and should be, by no means, accepted as conclusive evidence for the presence or absence of autism in the test taker.
 For a full diagnosis, please consult a registered practitioner.

 Because not only does this test factor in all the 360 degree symptoms that adults with Autism may have, but it is also a self learning assessment tool that uses hundreds of thousands of data points gathered from millions of test takers that have used our test services in the past.